charles-uno/charles-uno.github.io/_drafts/2016-12-08-electoral-college.md

 The canonical justification for the Electoral College is to prevent the urban majority from eclipsing rural interests.
 Urban centers are home to [four out of five](https://www.census.gov/geo/reference/ua/uafaq.html) Americans; in principle, a presidential candidate could win the popular vote despite ignoring rural communities.
 Personally, I do not find this angle to be compelling.
-There are plenty of other ways to split the country 80-20 -- should we also triple[^2] the vote weight of Latinos (18% of the population), senior citizens (17% of eligible voters), or the religiously unaffiliated [(22% of the population)](https://en.wikipedia.org/wiki/Religion_in_the_United_States)?
+There are plenty of other ways to split the country 80-20 -- should we also triple[^2] the vote weight of Latinos, senior citizens, or the [religiously unaffiliated](https://en.wikipedia.org/wiki/Religion_in_the_United_States)?